Latest Update: read the Coroner's Report here.

 Organic dairy farmer Vicki Jones of Mountain View Organic Dairy in Gippsland, Victoria, became the centre of an outrageous media witch-hunt.
 This was over the unproven linkage of her farm's milk products to illness and indeed the tragic passing of a young child at the end of October.
 Many hoped that this would be the beginning of a regulated industry.
 Instead it was the start of what swiftly became a new ban on the sale of raw milk in Victoria, just after Christmas day, while people were holidaying and unable to make objection.
 Victorian Consumer Affairs Minister, Jane Garrett, moved swiftly to introduce new regulation from 1 Jan 2015 to prevent human consumption, in what many called a knee-jerk reaction.

 Perfect timing?
-Was this campaign designed to disrupt the supply of unpasteurised milk to growing legions of consumers demanding healthier and more flavourful food, in such a way that it was near impossible to object to the new regulation?
+Was this media campaign designed to disrupt the supply of unpasteurised milk to growing legions of consumers demanding healthier and more flavourful food, in such a way that it was near impossible to object to the new regulation?

 Some facts about this new regulation:

 - All unpasteurised milk for sale (in Victoria) is now required to include a gag inducing bittering agent to discourage consumption.

 - Victorians selling or even providing raw milk to family members puts them at risk of a fine up to $60 000 under new regulation, unless the milk comes from your own cow.